-The proposed rulemaking conforms to existing federal MSHA requirements in 30 CFR Part 77.
-Because other states must also comply with the federal MSHA requirements to be adopted by this proposed rulemaking, Pennsylvania's ability to compete for business with other states will not be weakened.
+The proposed rulemaking conforms to existing federal MSHA requirements in 30 CFR Part 75.
+Because other states must also comply with the federal MSHA requirements adopted by this proposed rulemaking, Pennsylvania's ability to compete for business with other states will not be weakened.

-The Board of Coal Mine Safety (Board) is proposing the rulemaking to, among other reasons, obtain independent authority to enforce the federal regulations.
+The Board of Coal Mine Safety (Board) adopts the proposed rulemaking primarily to obtain independent authority to enforce the federal regulations.